ObsidianToAnki/Obsidian_to_Anki/README.md

 If the script itself is not able to run, try running `python3 {PATH_TO_SCRIPT}`.

-You may also want to prepend the following shebang to the start of the file:

-`#!/usr/bin/env python`

-For more information, see [this pull request](https://github.com/Pseudonium/Obsidian_to_Anki/pull/13)

 If you are getting a `KeyError`, you may have typed one of the [substitutions](#Config) wrong - double check the config file and what you actually wrote.
 Examples:
 * Anki actually stores "Basic (and reversed)" as "Basic (and reversed card)" - hence, without changing the config file, formatting "Basic (and reversed)" for the note type will throw a `KeyError`

 The script seems to have unexpected behaviour when reading from a file for the first time, while the file is open in another program (though this doesn't always happen!).
 So, be wary of doing this.
 Removing the ID: None line and running the script again seems to fix it.
+The script was written in Python 3.8.5, and it uses `os` module features from Python 3.6+ [This issue](https://github.com/Pseudonium/Obsidian_to_Anki/issues/6#issue-690905446) confirms that the script does not run on Python 2.

 ## Technical
 The script doesn't need to be in the same folder as your notes - you can put it in a Scripts folder if you have the means to run it remotely.
 Just ensure that the config file ends up in the same folder as the script.

+You may also want to prepend the following shebang to the start of the file:

+`#!/usr/bin/env python`

+For more information, see [this pull request](https://github.com/Pseudonium/Obsidian_to_Anki/pull/13)